mlvrkhn/bluebird-api/README.md

 ### Project features:
 - search Brønnøysundregisteret based on organisasjonsnummer,
-- search Brønnøysundregisteret based on user input with companys name,
+- also search based on user input with companys name,
 - starts searching when third letter is provided,
 - present the info in clear and nice way,
 - results should be continuously presented under the search field,